-Here compLabel is the label by which the component instance is known to the driver.
-It is optionally followed a phaseLabel identifying a specific run phase.
-An example of calling the run phase of the ATM instance that contains the fast processes:
+Here complabel is the label by which the component instance is known to the driver.
+It is optionally followed a phaselabel identifying a specific run phase.
+An example of calling the run phase of the ATM instance that contains the "fast" processes, and is labeled fast: